famouswriter978/fwgWhisper/doc/RUNNING_linux.md

 #### To make the shortcut do the following:
    - Browse to 'fwgWhisper.'
    - run `python3 setuplinux.py`
-   - You will now see a new file 'speak_write' shortcut on the desktop
+   - You will now see a new files 'whisper_to_write' and 'speak_write' shortcut on the desktop
    - Right-click on 'speak_write' and open with an editor.
 It will look something like, with your username in place of '<user>'.

 ```